nkepling/ns_mdp_lang/README.md

 Create a new project and import nsmdp.webgmex to start using the project!

 ## Setting up an Experiment in WebGME:
-1. Under ROOT , make an experiment object.
+1. Under ROOT, make an experiment object.
-2. In the Experiment, Select an Agent and an Environment
+2. In the Experiment, Select an Agent and an NS-Gym Env.
+3. Change the hyperparameters (attributes) of the agent.
+4. Go inside the NS-Gym Env and create a wrapper.
+Edit the attributes of the wrapper specific to your experiment.
+5. Inside the Wapper select the Gym environment you want to use like Frozen Lake or CartPole.
+6.